Winnings and the losses are working hand in hand in online gaming. You should play with responsibility.

 As part of our commitment to responsible gambling we provide several options to customers who would like to take a break from gambling.

-We offer a self-exclusion facility which can be implemented through your "Account" - "Casino Ban" function or by contacting customer support.
-With self-exclusion you are able to take a break from gambling for 1 month, 3 month, 6 months or 1 year.
+We offer a self-exclusion facility which can be implemented through your "Account" "My Profile" - "Block Account" function or by contacting our customer support.
+With self-exclusion you are able to take a break from gambling for up to 30 days for any reasons.
 When self-exclusion is implemented you will not be able to place any bet in your account and all marketing e-mails will cease.

 Alternatively we offer you the option to self-exclude permanently.
 This is at the moment only possible via the customer support.
 If you choose to self-exclude permanently you will not be able to reopen your account.
 We will also endeavour to find any new accounts that you create and close them accordingly.
 We will no longer send you marketing e-mails.
-Permanent self-exclusion can be undertaken through your ‘Account’ - ‘Casino Ban’ function or by contacting customer support.
+Permanent self-exclusion can be undertaken here through your ‘Account’ - ‘Casino Ban’ function or by contacting customer support.